Come to a working bee

 Oh, and did we mention morning tea?
 This is a very important part of each working bee, so if you don’t fancy getting down and dirty with the weeds and tubestock, you could always knock up a batch of scones or boil the billy for the workers.

-We now hold a working bee and planting morning on the First and Third Wednesdays of the month at the site adjacent to Johnson Park where volunteers will pull out weeds, spread mulch and plant tube stock.
-We will meet at the Sideways Cafe for coffee at 9 am.
+We hold a working bee and planting morning on the Third Wednesdays of the month at the site adjacent to Johnson Park where volunteers will pull out weeds, spread mulch and plant tube stock.
+We often meet at the Sideways Cafe for coffee at 9 am.
 Volunteers can also head straight to our site any time from 9:30 onward.

-Mid week working bees will run for around two and a half hours but this is flexible.
+Mid week working bees run for up to two and a half hours but this is flexible.
 Come and join us for as long as you wish.